memgraph/docs/cloud/cloud-projects.md

 If you are using a 14-day free trial version of Memgraph Cloud, you can create one project that uses up to 2GB of RAM.

-If you are using a paid version of Memgraph Cloud, you can create an unlimited number of projects.
+If you are using a paid version of Memgraph Cloud, you can create a maximum of 3 projects.
+If you need more projects, feel free to [contact us](/help_center/overview.md).

 To create a new project: